Ninedarter/Cars-managing-system/README.md

 System allows to create account, manage your current cars, track previous expenses

 # Description
 The Car Management System is a Java application designed to help users efficiently manage their cars, track expenses, and stay organized with essential vehicle information.
 Whether you're a car enthusiast or simply want to keep tabs on your vehicles, this application has you covered.
-Here's what you can do with the Car Management System:
+This is only backend, you also need to clone and run this repository Here's what you can do with the Car Management System:

 # Features
 - User Registration: Create a personalized account to access the system, ensuring privacy and security.